talkdai/dialog/README.md

 Be polite and friendly!"""

 suggested = "Here is some possible content that could help the user in a better way."

-memory = true # default is true, if true, the llm will use the memory to generate the answer

-memory_size = 5 # default is 5, if memory is true, the llm will use the memory to generate the answer

 [prompt.subcategory.loyalty-program]